Skip to content

 Library Learning Commons: One of the most popular points of destination on campus, the Library Learning Commons is located on the first floor of the Porter Henderson Library.
 This space is designed with students in mind, completely moldable with movable furniture, a coffee bar, and current technology.
 And as a hub for information and interaction, it is the prime spot for engagement between students, faculty, and staff alike.

 Management, Instruction, and Research Center: ASU’s MIR Center, located just north of San Angelo, includes a 6,000-acre working ranch on which agriculture and animal science students get hands-on experience in all aspects of the agriculture industry.
 The MIR Center is home to ASU’s award-winning herds of Angus cattle, Rambouillet sheep, and Spanish and Boer goats.
-Its building complex houses the USDA-inspected Food Safety and Product Development Lab, Mayer-Rousselot Agricultural Education and Training Center, Holland Arena, and ASU Meat Market, where student-produced meat products are sold to the public.
+Its building complex houses the USDA-inspected Food Safety and Product Development Lab, Mayer-Rousselot Agricultural Education and Training Center, Holland Arena, new show cattle barns, and the ASU Meat Market, where student-produced meat products are sold to the public.

 SPECIAL STUDY OPTIONS